PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 For more information on how to use these keys to interact with the GraphQL API, go [here](api.html).
 ### User API Keys

-Users can generate API Keys to serve as personal access keys.
+Users can generate API Keys to interact with the API with their personal permissions.
 When creating an API key, you can configure the following attributes:

 - **API Key Name**: The name of this key
 - **API Key Expiration**: An optional expiration date for the key - if no expiration is provided, the key will never expire